flyingmachine/brave-clojure-web/content/read-and-eval.md

 ```

 That's right, baby!
 Clojure just evaluated a list. `(list + 1 2)`
-returned a list, which was then passed to eval.
-When Clojure evaluated
+returned a list, which was then passed to `eval`.
+When Clojure
-the list, it called the `+` function with `1` and `2` as arguments,
+evaluated the list, it looked up the function corresponding to the `+`
+symbol, then called that function with `1` and `2` as arguments,
 returning `3`.
 And guess what: all the Clojure code you write that
 actually does anything consists of representations of lists!